LongLe7184/ChickenGame/README.md

 **Version 1.1**
 _The game is still in progess_
 - Player is now controllable by a joystick adapt with Arduino Uno R3.
-The control data is transmitted through a serial port.
+The control data is transmitted through a serial port (baudrate = 9600).
 - Current control data transmitting period is 80ns (configged in Arduino and Winform app)
 - Create boundary for the screen, player now can not go out of the screen